Learn about Banana Bread Day

 The addition of mashed, ripe bananas to a cake-like batter is what gives banana bread its distinctive taste and moistness.
 What better opportunity to enjoy a slice with a cup of tea or coffee than on Banana Bread Day?

-Extremely easy to make, banana bread is still a favourite way to quickly bake up a special treat for the family.
-Modern-day breads also include the addition of chocolate chips, nuts, or even dried fruit.
+Extremely easy to make, banana bread is still a favorite way to quickly bake up a special treat for the family.
+Modern-day bread also include the addition of chocolate chips, nuts, or even dried fruit.
 Why not experiment and come up with a bespoke banana bread recipe that everyone will love?